SYSTEMS IN ACTION · The Handler

 The damage is not only stolen money, buried complaints, protected vendors, or distorted process, though all of those matter.
 The deeper damage is epistemic.

 People in handled systems learn that truth without sponsorship is dangerous, while story with procedural support is safe.
 Over time, competence degrades.
 Witnesses retreat.
-The wrong skills get selected for.
+The wrong skills get selected for, passivity and ineptitude.
 People learn not how to solve the work, but how to survive the narrative.
+It is convenient to be unaware, so vision fades.

 Institutions fill with people who can keep the arrangement breathable and the room appeased.
 They may fear who they are accusing before considering the what.